cleberzumba/azure-pipelines-nyc-payroll-analytics/README.md

 ## Project Environment

-In this project, I will be doing the work in the Azure Portal, using various Azure features including:
+This project was done in the Azure Portal, using several Azure resources, including:

   - Azure Data Lake Gen2
   - Azure SQL DB